TrevorPilley/phone-number-parser/CONTRIBUTING.md

 #### Geographical area

-The name of the area a geographically assigned number is allocated to, preferably in the language of the data file rather than English (e.g. `Firenze` rather than `Florence` in Italy).
+The name of the area a geographically assigned number is allocated to, preferably in the local language of the country the data file relates to rather than English (e.g. `Firenze` rather than `Florence` in Italy).

 #### Subscriber number ranges